Calbabreaker/yacpm/README.md

 include(${CMAKE_BINARY_DIR}/yacpm.cmake)
 ```

-Now use the library in the project (all libraries names are kebab-case) as a
-target (include directories are automatically set):
+Now use the library in the project as a target (include directories are automatically set):

 ```cmake
 # all of them in yacpm.json